Adamskoullos/Nuxt-Guide/2-Set-Up.md

     - Circle
 11. Version Control: **Git**

-Once complete we can manually add and set-up SASS (see in separate section)
+If Vuetify is added SCSS configuration is set up and any further SCSS files to be added to Vuetify within `nuxt.config.js`.
+If no component library, we can add SCSS and Bootstrap 5 after install.

 # Creating a feature/hotfix branch for development